liupfskygre/metagenomics-workshop-1/source/functional-annotation/prokka.rst

 The caret (^) symbol tells grep to match at the beginning of each line and the '-v' flag means that these lines are skipped.
 The remaining lines are then piped to ``less``.

 **Question: How many coding regions were found by Prodigal?
-Hint: use grep -c**
+Hint: use grep -c to count lines**

-Some genes in your dataset should now contain annotations from several databases, for instance enzyme and COG (Clusters of Orthologous Groups) identifiers.
+Some genes in your dataset should now contain annotations from several databases, such as `enzyme comission <enzyme.expasy.org/>`_ and `COG <http://www.ncbi.nlm.nih.gov/COG/>`_ (Clusters of Orthologous Groups) identifiers.

 **Question: How many of the coding regions were given an enzyme identifier?
 How many were given a COG identifier?**